Human Genome Project Receives Thai 2017 Prince Mahidol Award

 The seminal accomplishments of the HGP have already paved the way for significant discoveries about human health and disease, facilitating the development of genomic and precision medicine.
 The honoring of the HGP by the Prince Mahidol Foundation is an appropriate recognition of these advances.
-For more information about the Prince Mahidol Foundation, see here.
 For the NHGRI press release, visit here.

 To help commemorate the 15th anniversary of the Human Genome Project's completion in April 2003, the spring issue of the The American Biology Teacher (published by the National Association of Biology Teachers) featured a number of genomics- and genetics-related articles.
 NHGRI Director Eric Green was invited to contribute a guest editorial for this issue.
 Upon learning that Dr. Green's daughter (Abbey) will be graduating from high school in June, the journal's editor asked him to write the editorial in the form of a letter written to her.
 "Genomics-Past, Present, and Future: A Letter to My Daughter" highlights how landmark advances in genomics have paralleled key milestones in her young life and how genomics is increasingly becoming important for everyday life.
 The goal of the editorial was to help biology teachers convey the relevance of genomics to their students and the importance of being "lifelong genomics learners."
 For the full text, visit The American Biology Teacher web page.